What to do when you encounter tricky texts or perplexing concepts throughout your study.

 In addition to considering the author and the culture of the time, many verses throughout the Bible may not make much sense until you consider the author’s writing style.

 Many books of the Bible are detailed historical narratives meant to benefit future generations.
-Think of books like Exodus, Joshua, Judges, Ruth, Esther, and even the 4 books of the Gospel.
+Think of books like Exodus, Joshua, Judges, Ruth, Esther, and even John and the synoptic gospels.
 They are written as prose, describing events as observed.

 Some books of the Bible are written like poetry.
 The book of Psalms is known for this.
 But there’s also Song of Solomon, Ecclesiastes, parts of Isaiah, and even the story of Job is told in poetic form.